 Congratulations to St. Thomas More School for winning the Special Project of the Year Award at the National Philanthropy Day Awards Breakfast on Wednesday, November 9, at DeSales University.
 The award was voted on by the community and given by The Eastern Pennsylvania Chapter of the Association of Fundraising Professionals.
 Thank you to all who voted!

 The third annual Oberly-Allen Endowment for Nursing Scholarships Awards Celebration was held on Thursday, May 12, 2015 on Good Shepherd Rehabilitation Network’s south Allentown campus.
+The celebration brought together donors and scholarship recipients who will use the funds to advance their nursing education which ultimately leads to even better quality of care for Good Shepherd’s patients.

 People with disabilities and their families face many challenges.
 Among them are planning for a financially secure future and saving for disability-related expenses.